magomimmo/modern-cljs/doc/tutorial-02.md

-# Tutorial 2 - Immediate feedback
+# Tutorial 2 - Immediate Feedback Principle

 This tutorial is aimed at configuring `modern-cljs` project to reach in out development environment a level of interaction that Bret Victor